10 April, 2019

 Keen to share your final snaps?
 As much as you try to allure the appeal of Instagram, there's no denying the platform's simplicity and ease in sharing photos, videos and messages with friends and family.
 Choose a suitable #hashtag to label your piccys so they can be found by other like-minded people and shared.
 You'll be insta-famous before you know it. #photooftheday

-time to Say cheese!
+Time to say cheese!

 Whether you're shooting in Australia or the Amazon, taking some standout snaps will ensure you have a lasting memory of those precious holiday moments.
 Now you've read our top tips, you're set to go.
 What are you waiting for?....1,2,3, say cheeeeeese!